 - identifiable private information about the subjects (including using, studying, or analyzing identifiable private information or identifiable specimens provided by another institution)

 What is informed consent?

 “Informed Consent” for research is permission or approval from the participant.
 The required contents of a consent form are specified by federal regulation.
 Consent is more than just the form – it is an ongoing process that starts with the first contact and ends when the participant’s role in the study ends.
 Lear more about consent requirements

 Is informed consent required for all research projects?

 Consent is generally required for all human subjects research except exempt projects.
 Signed consent can be waived for some situations.
 Elements of informed consent can be waived or altered if the IRB determines that the study meets criteria for “no more than minimal risk”.
 Learn more about consent requirements

 What level of IRB review is right for my project?
 What if I pick the wrong level?

 The level of IRB review is determined by the level of risk to participants.
 If the wrong level was marked, the IRB will correct the level of review and ask the researcher to submit additional information.

 - Full board reviews are conducted when more than “minimal risk” is present to subjects.

-- Expedited reviews are conducted when no more than minimal risk is present to subjects and the research fits one of the Expedited Review Categories.
+- Expedited reviews are conducted when no more than minimal risk is present to subjects and the research fits one of the expedited categories.

-- Exempt designation is granted if there is less than minimal risk to subjects and it fits one of the exemption categories.
+- Exempt designation is granted if there is minimal risk to subjects and it fits one of the exemption categories.

 Does the IRB review the science and methodology of a project?